 npm Application Analysis

-Evaluation: Advance Binary Fingerprinting (ABF)
+Evaluation: Advanced Binary Fingerprinting (ABF)

 When a scan includes javascript files, those are considered the primary identification source.
 Any manifest files in the scan (e.g. package-lock.json) are used to refine the results identified by the javascript files.
 Manifest entries that do not correspond to any of the scanned javascript files are ignored.
 If you want all dependencies declared in manifest files to be in the report you should only scan those files and avoid including any javascript files in the report.